Ashoka Buildcon Ltd.

 Your Company has adopted accounting policies which are in line with theAccounting Standards prescribed in the Companies (Accounting Standards) Rules 2006 thatcontinue to apply under Section 133 and other applicable provisions of the Act read withRule 7 of the Companies (Accounts) Rules 2014 to the extent applicable.
 These are inaccordance with generally accepted accounting principles in India including IndianAccounting Standards (IND AS).
 Changes in policies if any are approved by the AuditCommittee in consultation with the Auditors.

-The policies to ensure uniform accounting treatment are prescribed to the subsidiariesof your Company.
+The policies to ensure uniform accounting treatment are prescribed tothe subsidiaries of your Company.
 The accounts of the subsidiary companies are audited andcertified by the respective Auditors of the Subsidiaries for consolidation.

+The Management periodically reviews the financial performance of yourCompany against the approved plans across various parameters and takes appropriate actionwherever necessary.
+Internal Auditors have been appointed who report on quarterly basis onthe processes and system of accounting of the Company.
+The observations if any of theInternal Auditors are resolved to their satisfaction and are implemented across all thesites.
 During the year the internal financial controls were reviewed and tested by areputed linn of Chartered Accountants who report on quarterly basis on the process andsystems of accounting and other operational processes of the Company.
 The main thrust ofinternal audit is to test and review controls appraisal of risks and business processesbesides benclunarking controls with best practices in the industry.

 Particulars of Employees